 Tim/Neil – Do you think it’s okay if I don’t add stuff about preference for consistency (“acknowledge the impact”)?

 We thank the reviewer for pointing out the importance of demonstrating the effect of various moderators on the attraction effect on the set of first choices.
-To investigate this, we repeated the analyses presented in Table 1 on the first choices only, and also ran a mixed effects logistic regression where in addition to the variables presented in Model 2 in Table 1, we added further controls, including overall preference rating for the target (and competitor); display order of the target, competitor, and decoy; overall number of choices completed; and current trial number.
+To investigate this, we build upon our prior analysis investigating the presence of the attraction effect in first choices only and extend this by performing the full analyses presented in Table 1 on the first choices only.
+We also ran a mixed effects logistic regression where in addition to the variables presented in Model 2 in Table 1, we added further controls, including overall preference rating for the target (and competitor); display order of the target, competitor, and decoy; overall number of choices completed; and current trial number.
 We believe that the stringent set of exclusion criteria we applied successfully filtered out participants who were not taking the task sufficiently seriously (I am a bit confused by what she/he wants in last sentence – do you think this is an appropriate reply?).

 “Using only the first choices, we repeated the analyses presented in Table 1 (see Models 2 and 3 in Table A1 in the Appendix), and also tested the effect of various additional controls, including familiarity with the movies; target-competitor and target-decoy similarity ratings; target-decoy preference rating difference; target preference rating; display order of target, competitor, and decoy; overall number of choices; and current trial number (Model 5).
 When all covariates are included, we find some evidence that the larger the preference difference between the target and decoy, the less likely that the target will be chosen.
 Using Model 5, we estimate that the overall probability of choosing the target is .50, 95% CI [.39--.59].”